How to use PING

 - the device you are trying to PING is shutdown or unreachable

-- the device you are trying to PING, or firewall in front of it are dropping Internet Control Messaging Protocol (ICMP) packets
+- the device you are trying to PING, or firewall in front of it are dropping the Internet Control Messaging Protocol (ICMP) network packets that make PING work

 - you have no internet connection - you can rule this out by sending a test PING to another system or by using a browser to ensure you can access other internet sites.

-If you've confirmed you have internet access then you might try using TRACEROUTE to further investigate why you can't reach the remove device.
+If you've confirmed you have internet access then you might try using TRACEROUTE to further investigate why you can't reach the remote device.

 - Intermittent/laggy PINGGetting intermittent PING responses - or high response times can mean one of a few things: